Preparing for adulthood

-We work with young people who are leaving school, usually between 16 and 18, and have a physical and/or learning disability.
+We work with young people who are leaving school, usually aged between 16 and 18, and have a physical and/or learning disability.

-If you are young person with a physical and/or learning disability your social worker will contact the transitions team about you.
+If you are a young person with a physical and/or learning disability your social worker will contact the transitions team about you.

 The transitions team works with you, your family, carers, schools, health colleagues and Connexions to agree what your care and support needs are, so that you can be as independent as possible.
 This could include supporting you to find a job or continue in education or training and live in your own home.